jdumm/music-quiz/README.md

 # music-quiz

-Play a quiz game that will play music for you and you'll have to guess the name of the song or artist.

-Current iteration: You have to guess the song that is currently playing.
-Song choices are selected from that artists top songs.
+Play a music quiz game generated from your own Spotify playlists, Liked Songs, or Top Tracks.
+  The faster you guess the correct track & artist, the more points you get!

+Current iteration: Execute the python script `music_quiz.py` to play!

-## Purpose
+## Mission Statement

 How well do you know the music that you listen to?
-Sure, Spotify is great for discovery of new music, but it can also be easy to lose track of all that great music.
-Back in the old days, we used to have albums that we had to consciously decide to buy.
+Sure, Spotify is great for discovery of new music, but it also makes it easy to lose track of all that great music.
+Back in the old days , we used to have albums that we had to consciously decide to buy.
 Naturally, we knew about all the artists we listen to and since we put in a certain album, we quickly learn and remember which
     songs belong to which artists.

-This game is set up to help you learn and remember more about the music you already love!
+This game is designed to help you learn and remember more about the music you already love!

 ## Installation